slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Hard work is simply the refuge of people that have nothing to do."
 -- Oscar Wilde*

+> *"I drink to make other people more interesting."
+-- Ernest Hemingway*

 > *"The happiest of all lives is a busy solitude."
 -- Voltaire*